SquizAI/EHR/research/patient_experience_research.md

 ## Executive Summary

 This document presents comprehensive findings from our advanced patient experience research conducted throughout 2024-2025.
 By leveraging multimodal data collection methods and AI-powered patient sentiment analysis, we've developed a deep understanding of the modern postpartum journey.
-These insights directly inform our human-centered design approach for the VibeFlow platform.
+These actionable insights directly inform our human-centered design approach for the FloHealth platform, enabling your organization to deliver unmatched patient satisfaction and provider efficiency.

 ## Research Methodology